Content Reviewed by AEDIT Medical Advisory Board

 So, what does it cost to say goodbye to fat cells forever?
-According to the American Society of Plastic Surgeons (ASPS), the average cost of a CoolSculpting® procedure was $1,376 in 2019.
+According to the American Society of Plastic Surgeons (ASPS), the average cost of a CoolSculpting® procedure was between $1,300-$1,500 in 2020.
 It is important to note this is a general cost estimate based on the price of non-invasive fat reduction solutions, the provider performing the procedure, and the location of the facility.

 - Price Range for CoolSculpting®: $1,000 - $4,000

 CoolSculpting® by Allergan is a non-surgical, minimally invasive fat reduction solution using cryolipolysis techniques.
 CoolSculpting® is approved by the United States Food and Drug Administration (FDA) to treat excess fat on the chin, arms, abs (belly fat), hips (love handles), inner thighs, outer thighs, and back.
 CoolScultping® utilizes cryolipolysis, which freezes fat cells for permanent removal with few side effects beyond swelling and bruising.
 This is not a weight loss solution, rather CoolSculpting® is an adjunctive treatment for stubborn fat deposits resistant to diet and exercise.

 For candidates considering CoolSculpting®, the total cost of the cosmetic procedure will be dependent on numerous factors outlined in the table below.

 Factors to Consider in the Total Cost of a CoolSculpting® Procedure

 |Treatment Area||Chin, Upper Body, Lower Body, etc.|

 |Provider||Training, experience, specialty (dermatology vs. plastic surgery provider)|